justinribeiro/blog-pwa/hugo/content/research/index.md

 ## Curriculum Vitae (CV)

-Looking for a visting professor or a guest lecturer?
+Looking for a adjunct or visiting professor or a possibly a guest lecturer?
 I am open and available to such exciting opportunities.

-<a href="https://storage.googleapis.com/jdr-docs/justinribeiro-cv-20250313.pdf" target="_blank">Justin Ribeiro - Curriculum Vitae (CV)</a>
+<a href="https://storage.googleapis.com/jdr-docs/justinribeiro-cv-20251104.pdf" target="_blank">Justin Ribeiro - Curriculum Vitae (CV)</a>

 <a href="https://rave.ohiolink.edu/etdc/view?acc_num=case1743683688353522" target="_blank">Justin Ribeiro - Dissertation</a>